guderian120/lampstack_ecs_deployment/Readme.md

-# LAMP Stack Deployment on AWS with Terraform Cloud CI/CD
+# LAMP Stack Deployment on AWS with ECS and ALB

 ## Table of Contents
 1. [Project Overview](#project-overview)